 - Stuff mixture into cored apples, packing tightly and making sure there almost a little “cap” on top of the apple.

-- Place in oven and bake at 350 for 25-35 minutes.
-I baked mine for 25 minutes and the apples were fairly firm.
-Obviously, the longer you cook them, the softer they will get.
+- Place in oven and bake at 350 for 35-45 minutes.
+Obviously, the longer you cook them, the softer they will get so adjust cook time per your desired softness.
 It will also depend upon the size of your apples.
-Mine were fairly large.

 - While the apples are cooking you can make your whipped cream (or you can make it the day before).

 - Place your stuffed apple in a bowl; Top with Cardamom Whipped Cream; Put scoop of vanilla bean ice cream next to it.
-Sprinkle with about 1-2 Tablespoons of walnuts; Drizzle with a Tablespoon of caramel.
+Sprinkle with about 1-2 tablespoons of walnuts; Drizzle with caramel.